RHS Growing Guides

 Choosing

-There are lots of delicious varieties of pear to choose from, both for eating (dessert) and cooking (culinary).
-Take your pick from traditional favourites or more disease-resistant modern cultivars.
-In colder regions, it is preferable to choose an early ripening cultivar.
-Varieties with an RHS Award of Garden Merit (AGM) have performed consistently well in our growing trials, so are recommended by RHS fruit experts – see our list of AGM fruit and veg.
+There are lots of delicious varieties of pear (Pyrus communis) to choose from, both for eating (dessert) and cooking (culinary).
+Take your pick from traditional favourites or more disease-resistant modern varieties.
+In colder regions, it’s best to choose one that ripens early, and for growing in containers, select a compact variety such as ‘Obelisk’.
+Varieties with an RHS Award of Garden Merit (AGM) performed well in our trials, so are reliable choices – see our list of AGM fruit and veg (135kB pdf) and our Recommended Varieties below.
+You'll also find pears growing in the orchards and fruit plots of the RHS gardens, so do visit to compare varieties and pick up growing tips.

-As well as choosing the variety, you should also choose the ‘rootstock’, which controls ultimate size of the tree.
-Pear trees are not grown on their own roots, as they would get too large for most gardens reaching 6m/20ft or more.
-Instead, the top of the tree (the variety) is grafted onto quince roots (the rootstock), and it’s the roots that dictate the tree’s vigour and size.
-The widely available rootstocks are:
+As well as choosing the variety, you also need to choose the rootstock, which controls the ultimate size of the tree.
+Pear trees are not grown on their own roots, as they would get too large for most gardens, reaching 6m (20ft) or more.
+Instead, they are grafted onto quince rootstocks and the most widely available are:

 -